MojosBeans100/CI-MS5-loveplants/README.md

 - Postgres (https://www.postgresql.org/)
 The deployed project on Heroku uses a Postgres database
 - Gitpod (https://gitpod.io/)
-Gitpod was used as an IDE for the project.
+Gitpod was used as an IDE for the project
 - Github (https://github.com/)
 GitHub was used to store the project code in a repository
 - Balsamiq (https://balsamiq.com/)
-Balsamiq was used to create the website wireframes.
+Balsamiq was used to create the website wireframes
 - Chrome dev tools (https://developers.google.com/web/tools/chrome-devtools)
 For troubleshooting and debugging of the project code
 - Responsive Design (http://ami.responsivedesign.is/)